Undergraduate Research

 - Social Science Research Methods Center (SSRMC) helps students develop their own independent research projects and develop the skills necessary to be competitive for jobs requiring data analysis skills.

-- Systematic Text Analysis for International Relations (STAIR) is a collaborative research group that uses text mining and machine learning tools to analyze and address political issues, with a particular focus on international relations.
+- Systematic Text Analysis for International Relations (STAIR) is a collaborative research lab using data science text analysis tools to analyze important issues in international relations today.